nbryans/notipy/README.md

 # notipy
-A tool for sending email alerts from python code.
+A module for quickly sending email alerts from python code.

-This script was created to notify (hence, notipy :) me when a job was completed (and possible send exit status/results)
+This script was created to notify (hence, notipy :) me when a job was completed (and possibly send exit status and results)

 Compatible with both python2 and python3